 Reissuance: The second or subsequent emergency permit application of the same subject area and type requested by the same LEA for the same individual.

-PDE requires a copy of the current and valid PA professional license for:
+A copy of the current and valid PA professional license is required for:

 - Electronically from the college or university to

 - From the employing LEA if the certifying officer: